 openITCOCKPIT comes with a predefined set of templates you can use.

-In this example we will monitor an Ubuntu Xenial linux system, which runs Nginx, PHP-FPM and MySQL.
+In this example we will monitor an Ubuntu Focal linux system, which runs Nginx, PHP-FPM and MySQL.

-How ever, to create your first host, please navigate to Basic Monitoring Hosts and press on "New".
+How ever, to create your first host, please navigate to Hosts and press on + New

 openITCOCKPIT will ask you a few basic questions about your host, like the name, the ip address or FQDN, which contacts should be notified in case of an error and so on.